ckilcrease/BudgetApp/README.md

 (___TODO__: your project name_)

-# StopBuying
+# WalletFriend

 ## Overview

-(___TODO__: a brief one or two paragraph, high-level description of your project_)

 Finding out that your bank account balance is lower than you expected is about as fun as a root canal, but keeping track of your expenses can be annoying.

-StopBuying is a web app that will allow users to set budgets for (optional) categories and keep track of their expenses.
+WalletFriend is a web app that will allow users to set budgets for (optional) categories and keep track of their expenses.
 Users can register and login, at which point they can set (or alter) their spending categories and budgets (e.g. groceries, transportation, etc.) and enter actual purchases they have made.
 The app will provide them with an overview of their recent spending, as well as a comparison of their overall budget to their actual spending habits.
 Users will be able to request more detailed comparisons (e.g. per category)

 ## Data Model